simplefin/simplefin.github.com/protocol.md

 ## Players ##

-### Institution ###
+Institution

-This is a bank or other institution that people have accounts with.
+:   This is a bank or other institution that people have accounts with.

-### SimpleFIN Server ###
+SimpleFIN Server

-An HTTP server operated by the Institution.
+:   An HTTP server operated by the Institution.
 The SimpleFIN Server **must** require SSL for all communication with both the Account Holder and the Consumer.
 Connection attempts not over SSL must be dropped -- they **must not** be redirected to SSL.

-### Account Holder ###
+Account Holder

-This is a person (or business) that has an account with the Institution.
+:   This is a person (or business) that has an account with the Institution.

-### Consumer ###
+Consumer

-A Consumer is an application that connects to a SimpleFIN Server to retrieve financial information pertaining to an Account Holder.
+:   A Consumer is an application that connects to a SimpleFIN Server to retrieve financial information pertaining to an Account Holder.
 The Consumer may be a hosted service or a locally-run application.
 The Consumer **only** has read access to the SimpleFIN Server.
 The Consumer **can not** alter the financial data on the SimpleFIN Server in any way.

 ## Overview ##

-1. A Consumer directs an Account Holder to a SimpleFIN Server to obtain a Setup Token.
+1. A Consumer directs an Account Holder to a SimpleFIN Server to obtain an Access Token.

-2. The Account Holder exchanges their Institution credentials for a Setup Token.
+2. The Account Holder exchanges their Institution credentials for a newly-generated Access Token.

-3. The Account Holder gives the Setup Token to the Consumer.
+3. The Account Holder gives the Access Token to the Consumer.

-4. The Consumer stores the Setup Token.
+4. The Consumer stores the Access Token.

-5. The Consumer uses the Setup Token to generate an Access Token.

-6. The Consumer gets financial data from the SimpleFIN Server using an Access Token.
+5. The Consumer gets financial data from the SimpleFIN Server using the Access Token.

 ## URLS ##

 The SimpleFIN Server chooses a Root Consumer URL.
-The SimpleFin Server must then implement the following standard endpoints based off of the Root Consumer URL:
+The SimpleFin Server must then implement the following standard endpoints as child resources to the Root Consumer URL:

-### `GET /info` ###
+### GET /info ###

-Requests to this endpoint require **no authentication**.

-The response is a JSON document with this information:
+This returns a JSON document with this information:

 - `versions` - An array of strings indicating the versions supported by this server.

-Sample response:
+#### Authentication

+None required.

+#### Success response ####

 {% highlight json %}
 {